 Making in kind or financial donations, including HBG in your estate planning, volunteering, partnering in events or becoming a corporate sponsor are all important means of giving that further support the achievements of the Humboldt Botanical Garden.

 - Daily Upkeep of Gardens Including Materials, Staff & Weeding

-- HBGF Education Series Classes Range from Horticulture, Botany & Wildlife to Gardening, Floral Design, Landscape Design & Art
+- HBG Education Series Classes Range from Horticulture, Botany & Wildlife to Gardening, Floral Design, Landscape Design & Art

 - Kids Classes will cover topics like Science, Art, Architecture and Gardening

 - Curriculum Development for School Field Trips